Spamp/SupervisedClusteringTeleassistance/README.md

   Similary, in the line 471 insert in the specific space tha categorical features tha you want to use (for example 'tipologia_professionista_sanitario').
   You can find all the features that are available in 'main_organizzato.py' in the line 139 and following.

 - k (number of centroids):
     You can modify the value of k in 'clustering.py' in the line 467

 - number of runs:
     You can modify this value in 'clustering.py' in the line 537

-  -max number of iterations:
+- max number of iterations:
     You can modify this value in 'clustering.py' in the line 538